Adaptive Caching

 // Using a negative number will invert this and Relay won't cache

-// a key until its seen at least that many events for the key.
+// a key until it's seen at least that many events for the key.

 'minEvents' => 10,